14-year-old Dev Shah of Florida wins Scripps National Spelling Bee with final word ‘psammophile’ - Local News 8

 The preliminary rounds were held Tuesday, while the quarterfinals and semifinals took place Wednesday.

-In Thursday’s finals, Dev correctly spelled schistorrhachis, aegagrus, rommack and tolsester.
-In the word meaning round, Dev picked the right definition of chiromancy, identifying it as someone who tells fortunes using lines on the palm of the hand
+In Thursday’s finals in National Harbor, Maryland, Dev correctly spelled schistorrhachis, aegagrus, rommack and tolsester.
+In the word meaning round, Dev picked the right definition of chiromancy, identifying it as someone who tells fortunes using lines on the palm of the hand.

+Now that it’s over, he can admit the competition was a nail-biter, or to use some words from his Merriam-Webster dictionary he definitely knows how to spell: laborious, grueling, Augean and moiling.

+“When you are on stage, the nerves do get to you,” he told CNN.
+“Even if spellers don’t show it … the pressure does get to us.”

 Dev competed against 14-year-old Charlotte Walsh from Merrifield, Virginia, as the final two standing.
 She earned $25,000 for reaching second place after correctly spelling akuammine, collembolous and Jhangar.